rylee12/Social-Media-Question-Finder/README.md

 the PATH variable leads to C: \ Programs File (x86).
 Find out which version of chromedriver you need to download in this link: https://chromedriver.chromium.org/downloads

-Please make sure you have installed python.
+Please make sure you have installed python 3.
 You can download all the additional modules using this command in the Linux terminal: pip install -r requirements.txt